Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 - Non-perishable bird treats

 You won’t need any food or water for short journeys.
-However, if your vet is a significant distance away from your home, you should regularly stop for water breaks.
+However, if your vet is far from your home, you should regularly stop for water breaks.

 How Much Does It Cost To Take A Parrot To The Vet?